The Real Estate Investment Structure Taxation Review: Italy

 i Legal framework

-The Italian SIIQ regime was introduced in Italy by Article 1, Paragraphs 119–141 bis of Law No. 296 of 27 December 2006 to provide a special civil law and tax regime applicable to Italian listed real estate investment companies that meet certain requirements and whose main activity is the rental of real estate properties, in line with similar institutions in other European countries (e.g., Spain and France).
+The SIIQ regime was introduced in Italy by Law No. 296 of 27 December 2006 to provide a special legal and tax regime applicable to Italian listed real estate investment companies that meet certain requirements and whose main activity is the rental of real estate properties, in line with similar institutions in other European countries (e.g., Spain and France).

 The regime applies also to Italian unlisted real estate investment companies that are subsidiaries of SIIQs and meet certain requirements (SIINQs).

-Moreover, the SIIQ regime applies to Italian PEs of foreign REITs that mainly carry out letting activities of real estate properties through participations in SIINQs91 and are established in EU and EEA Member States that allow an adequate exchange of information for tax purposes with Italy.
+The SIIQ regime applies to Italian PEs of foreign REITs that mainly carry out letting activities of real estate properties through participations in SIINQs81 and are established in EU and EEA Member States that allow an adequate exchange of information for tax purposes with Italy.

 ii Requirements to access the regime